larafoster/Good-Readme-Generator/README.md

 >Directions for use: Once you have customized your readme, remove any headings with no content and all the help text (including this).

 # Awesome Readme Generator

 ## Description
+You can quickly and easily create a README file by using a command-line application to generate one.
+This allows the project creator to devote more time to wor

 >Provide a short description explaining the what, why, and how of your project.
-You can quickly and easily create a README file by using a command-line application to generate one.
-This allows the project creator to devote more time to working on the project.

 ---
 ## Table of Contents (Optional)